BruinBear48/CheerUp/README.md

 * add install support for Ubuntu Unity/Ubuntu Touch webapps
 * let user choose another imgur gallery, or a set of galleries they like
 * implement touch screen swipe to view new or prior image
-* add support for phone intents to let user share photo without visiting imgur
+* add support for WebActivities to let user share photos or change wallpaper without visiting imgur
-* improve performance of preload function
+* multiple text translations
+* use more than 2 image size ranges to decrease data use on very low res screens